SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Api.md

 ## 6\.
 How to Extend

-The architecture makes it easy to add new functionality.
 The `ApiServer` automatically discovers new handlers, so in most cases, you only need to add new files without modifying existing ones.

 ### **Example: Add Support for a New API Type (e.g., Anthropic)**